adap/flower/doc/source/quickstart_mxnet.rst

 Flower Client
 -------------

 Now that we have all our dependencies installed, let's run a simple distributed training with two clients and one server.
-Our training procedure and network architecture are based on MXNet´s `Hand-written Digit Recognition <https://mxnet.apache.org/api/python/docs/tutorials/packages/gluon/image/mnist.html>`_.
+Our training procedure and network architecture are based on MXNet´s `Hand-written Digit Recognition tutorial <https://mxnet.apache.org/api/python/docs/tutorials/packages/gluon/image/mnist.html>`_.

 In a file called :code:`client.py`, import Flower and MXNet related packages: